 His most remarkable feat for the GWR was the Box Tunnel, between Bath and Chippenham.
-This amazing tunnel was 2 miles in length, and took almost 6 years to complete.
+This amazing tunnel was two miles in length and took almost six years to complete.
 When the crews tunnelling from each end finally met in the middle, they were found to be a mere 1 1/4 inches out of alignment.

 Brunel oversaw every aspect of railway design, from the track itself to the track layout, bridges, tunnels, rolling stock, even the lamp posts for the railway stations!
 He was not above rolling up his sleeves and joining his workmen in their digging.

 Brunel followed his new passion for railways around the globe, designing lines in Italy, Australia, and India.
 He was responsible for over 1,000 miles of track in Britain.
 He was famous for his railway bridge design, and his Maidenhead Bridge had the flattest brick arch in the world.
 He also pioneered the use of compressed air to sink pier foundations underwater.

 Railways did not take all of Brunel's attention; he was responsible for great advances in marine engineering as well.
 His Great Western paddle-wheeler (1837) was the first steamship to provide regular transatlantic service.

 The Great Britain (1843) was the first major ship to use a screw-propeller, and Great Eastern (1858) was the first iron double-hulled ship, and was responsible for laying the first successful telegraph cable across the Atlantic.
 Each of the three ships was the largest in the world at the time of its construction.